saltstack-formulas/owncloud-formula/README.rst

 See https://doc.owncloud.com/server/admin_manual/configuration/server/oc_server_tuning.html

-If you need a more complex configuration, use https://github.com/saltstack-formulas/redis-formula.
+This is only a minimalistic implementation of redis for a vanilla Owncloud installation.
+If you need a more sophisticated configuration, please feel free to use a fully-fledged formula like https://github.com/saltstack-formulas/redis-formula.